The Student & Youth Department aims to establish a community and network for progressive students and youth in South Africa.

 The IFAA Reading Circle

-IFAA’s Student and Youth department runs regular book clubs throughout the year.
+IFAA’s Student and Youth department runs regular reading circles throughout the year.
 This is part of our aim to deepen the youth’s intellectual engagement with progressive social theory.

 Political Education Courses

 The IFAA Student and Youth department prepares and delivers courses on political history and theory, with a particular focus on South African and African issues at large.